 Best Scotland Transport: Click here to book a bus, ferry, or train in Scotland

-One of Scotland’s newest, up-and-coming road trips is the central route of the Heart 200.
-Based on the central belt of Scotland, this 200-mile route will take you around the highlands and lowlands of Perthshire, an area that is home to some of Scotland’s most important history.
+One of the newest Scotland road trips growing in popularity is the Heart 200.
+Encompassing the country’s central belt, this 200-mile Scotland driving route highlights the highlands and lowlands of Perthshire, home to some of Scotland’s most important history.

-The best thing about the Heart 200 compared to other Scottish road trips is just how accessible it is.
-One hour from the city center of Glasgow and you are on the southern route of the Scottish self drive road trip.
+The best thing about the Heart 200 Scotland drive is its accessibility compared to other methods of touring Scotland by car.
+Drive just one hour from the city center of Glasgow, and you’ll be on the southern route for this driving tour of Scotland.

-Some of the top sights that cannot be missed on your Heart 200 road trip include the fascinating history of Stirling Castle and the view from the city’s Beheading Stone.
-From Stirling city center, the unmissable outline of the Wallace Monument is just a short drive away and should definitely be next on your list.
+Some top sights along the Heart 200 Scotland drive include the fascinating Stirling Castle and the city’s Beheading Stone view.
+The unmissable outline of the Wallace Monument is just a short drive from Stirling’s city center and should be the next stop on your list.

-Driving north from Stirling, the Heart 200 route takes you through the sleepy towns and villages of Perthshire such as Dunblane, Crieff, and Dunkeld.
-These villages all have hugely significant historical buildings, such as the Dunblane Cathedral, which dates back to the 13th-century.
+The Heart 200 Scotland driving route heads north from Stirling, leading through Perthshire’s sleepy towns and villages, such as Dunblane, Crieff, and Dunkeld.
+These villages are home to significant historical buildings such as the Dunblane Cathedral, which dates back to the 13th century.

-Continue north towards Pitlochry and stop off at the small village of Killiecrankie for the best adrenaline rush in Scotland, a 40m bungee jump over the River Garry with Highland Fling Bungee.
-Once your heart has settled and you’ve soaked up the (albeit upside-down) views of River Garry, it is time to continue north.
+Continue north towards Pitlochry and stop in the small village of Killiecrankie for the best adrenaline rush in Scotland, a 40-meter bungee jump over the River Garry with Highland Fling Bungee.
+Once your heart has settled and you’ve soaked up the (albeit upside-down) views of River Garry, it’s time to continue north.

-The next sight that you cannot miss out on is the ancient building of Castle Menzies.
-This beautiful construction that has been the seat of the Menzies Clan for more than 500 years.
-Other sights in the area include the Falls of Dochart and the Birks of Aberfeldy.
+The next sight you can’t miss on your self-drive holidays Scotland tour is the ancient Castle Menzies, seat of the Menzies Clan for over 500 years.
+Other incredible sights include the Falls of Dochart and the Birks of Aberfeldy.